MiyamotoAkira/website/_posts/2020-01-13-tab-vs-spaces.md

 - Accesibility
 ---

-Ah, after the post about tests on dynamic languages, I thought it was time for something a bit more relaxed, and there it pops a tweet that makes me think.
+After the post about tests on dynamic languages, I thought it was time for something a bit more relaxed.
+Alas, there it pops a tweet that makes me think.

 # The Setup
-On thursday, this tweet appeared in the wild: [One "real" reason to use tabs instead of spaces](https://twitter.com/aarnott/status/1214968169493778432).
+On Thursday, this tweet appeared in the wild: [One "real" reason to use tabs instead of spaces](https://twitter.com/aarnott/status/1214968169493778432).
 I recommend you to read the [reddit OP](https://t.co/HtfMNkOU3l?amp=1).
 You can skip the rest of the waffle in the thread.
 That is why you are here, to read *my* waffle.

 The basic premise is that tabs allow people with impairments to modify the display to their needs.